History of South Korea: Kim Young-sam, 1993–1998

 Kim Young-sam was elected president in the 1992 elections after Roh's tenure.
 He was the country's first civilian president in 30 years since 1962 and promised to build a "New Korea".
 The government set out to address the authoritarianism of the previous administrations.
 Local government elections were held in 1995, and parliamentary elections followed in 1996.
-In a response to popular demand, former presidents Chun and Roh were both indicted on charges linked to bribery, illegal funds, and in the case of Chun, responsibility for the Gwangju massacre.
+In response to popular demand, former presidents Chun and Roh were both indicted on charges linked to bribery, illegal funds, and, in the case of Chun, responsibility for the Gwangju Uprising.
 They were tried and sentenced to prison in December 1996.

-Relations with the North improved and a summit meeting was planned, but postponed indefinitely with the death of Kim Il-sung.
-Tensions varied between the two Koreas thereafter, with cycles of small military skirmishes and apologies.
-The government also carried out substantial financial and economical reforms, joining the OECD in 1996, but encountered difficulties with political and financial scandals involving his son.
-The country also faced a variety of catastrophes which claimed many lives: Gupo Station rail accident and the sinking of MV Seohae in 1993, the Seongsu Bridge disaster in 1994 and the Sampoong Department Store collapse in 1995.
-These incidents were a blow to the civilian government.
+Relations with the North improved, and a summit meeting was planned but postponed indefinitely with the death of Kim Il Sung.
+Tensions varied between the two Koreas after that, with cycles of small military skirmishes and apologies.
+The government also carried out substantial financial and economic reforms, joining the OECD in 1996, but encountered difficulties with political and financial scandals involving his son.
+The country also faced a variety of catastrophes: the Gupo Station rail accident and the sinking of MV Seohae in 1993, the Seongsu Bridge disaster in 1994, and the Sampoong Department Store collapse in 1995.

-In 1997, the nation suffered a severe financial crisis, and the government approached the International Monetary Fund for relief funds.
-This was the limit to what the nation could bear and led to the opposition leader Kim Dae-jung winning the presidency in the same year.
-This is the first time an opposition candidate won the presidency.
+In 1997, the nation suffered a severe financial crisis, and the government approached the International Monetary Fund for relief.
+Opposition leader Kim Dae-jung won the presidency that year, a first for the country.

 Kim Dae-jung 1998–2003

 In February 1998, Kim Dae-jung was officially inaugurated.
 South Korea had maintained its commitment to democratize its political processes and this was the first transfer of the government between parties by peaceful means.
 Kim's government faced the daunting task of overcoming the economic crisis, but with the joint efforts of the government's aggressive pursuit of foreign investment, cooperation from the industrial sector, and the citizen's gold-collecting campaign, the country was able to come out of the crisis in a relatively short period of time.

 Industrial reconstruction of the big conglomerate chaebols was pursued, a national pension system was established in 1998, educational reforms were carried out, government support for the IT field was increased, and notable cultural properties were registered as UNESCO Cultural Heritage sites.
 The 2002 FIFA World Cup, co-hosted with Japan, was a major cultural event where millions of supporters gathered to cheer in public places.

 In diplomacy, Kim Dae-jung pursued the "Sunshine Policy", a series of efforts to reconcile with North Korea.
-This culminated in reunions of the separated families of the Korean War and a summit talk with North Korean leader Kim Jong-il.
+This culminated in reunions of the separated families of the Korean War and a summit talk with North Korean leader Kim Jong Il.
 For these efforts, Kim Dae-jung was awarded the Nobel Peace Prize in 2000.